VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 So, why are desks with pull outs (as pictured on the right) not more common?

-More practically though, as mentioned before, it's ideal if the mouse and keyboard aren't in the way of desk space that would otherwise be used for physical craft, note taking, art, etc. So I think three spaces total are ideal: one for primary input devices- today that's a mouse and keyboard; a second for papers, a main project, etc; and a third that is easily accessible added for the interruptions and side projects in life.
+More practically though, as mentioned before, it's ideal if the mouse and keyboard weren't in the way of desk space that would otherwise be used for physical craft, note taking, art, etc. So I think three spaces total are ideal: one for primary input devices- today that's a mouse and keyboard; a second for papers, a main project, etc; and a third that is easily accessible added for the interruptions and side projects in life.

 <--->